upbound/docs/content/core-concepts/authoring-compositions.md

     resource.update(rsp.desired.composite, {"status": {"widgets": 42}})
 ```

-With the VSCode Python extension you get autocompletion, linting, type errors,
+With the Visual Studio Code Python extension you get autocompletion, linting, type errors,
 and more.

 <!-- vale gitlab.FutureTense = NO -->